-According to the American Cancer Society, at least 70 of these chemicals are cancer-causing.
-They may even contain radioactive materials which come from the fertilizer and soil used to grow the tobacco.
+According to the American Cancer Society, at least 70 chemicals present in cigarettes are cancer-causing.
+They may even contain radioactive materials that come from the fertilizer and soil used to grow the tobacco.

-So, considering exposure to these harmful chemicals, refraining from smoking can 100% benefit an individual’s health.
+Avoiding exposure to these harmful chemicals by refraining from smoking can 100% benefit an individual’s health.

 Changes in Brain Function

 The cognitive effects of smoking have been debatable.
 Some studies show that nicotine specifically may improve brain cognition in those with certain medical conditions.
 These conditions include Alzheimer’s disease (AD), Parkinson’s disease (PD), age-associated memory impairment, schizophrenia, stroke, autism spectrum disorder (ASD), and attention deficit hyperactivity disorder (8).